h-hsoon/ADL1_NewsPaper/Reqirments_specification.md

  Search button - this function will work to find the available course that the user searched for.

  Sign up button - this function will take the user to the signup page.
 About button - this function will take the user to the about page.

+ Contact button - this function will take the user to the contact page.